 I’m pretty sure this sounds familiar, Vanessa, but even if doesn’t exactly describe your situation, the results are the same either way.
 You have a problem that you’ve ignored, and now you don’t know where to start.

 The good news is: You can dig your way out, and it’s not as hard as you think.

 Finding the right path out of debt will depend on where you really stand.
 To find that out, you’ll need to gather up all the information you can find about your accounts.
 This is really the most painful part of this process because it’s easy to feel overwhelmed.
 But you need to buckle down and take a day or two to really figure out the status of all of your debts.
 That way, you’re informed enough to decide how you want to move forward.

 You’ve already taken a good first step, but there are other sources of information that you’ll want to check, too.

 Your credit report

-The free credit report you got from Equifax — and you’re entitled to one free report each year from the three major credit bureaus — helps you learn a lot about your credit well being.
+The free credit report you got from Equifax — and you’re entitled to one free report each year from the three major credit bureaus — will help a lot in figuring out where you are.
 (Read more about Decoding Your Credit Report.)

 What’s left are these three options…

-- Pay your balance in full.
-This will solve your debt problem but not your credit problem — your credit will still be listed as poor, making it difficult to get a loan or a mortgage.
-Of course, if you have this sum of money available, you wouldn’t have this debt in the first place.
-I’ve also recommended against cashing in your retirement to pay off credit card debt.
+This will solve your debt problem but not your credit problem.
+Your credit will still be listed as poor, making it difficult to get a loan or a mortgage.
+And of course, if you had this sum of money available, you wouldn’t have this debt in the first place.
+So, it’s unlikely you have the cash on hand to do this upfront.
+And I recommended against cashing out a retirement account to pay off credit card debt.